Best Engagement Rings to

 Most prong-set rings are the equivalent to high-heeled shoes – pretty but not too practical.
-Prongs can snag on clothing, scratch a baby’s soft cheek, and bend or break.
-Diamonds often become loose in the setting or worse can fall out!
-Some prong rings end up spending more time in the repair shop than on your finger.
+Prongs can snag on clothing, scratch a baby’s soft cheek, bend even break.
+Diamonds often become loose in the setting, or worse, can fall out!

-In the early 1990’s doctors and nurses who worked at the hospital just up the street from our store kept asking us for the same thing, a diamond ring that was beautiful, feminine, and comfortable to wear.
+Years ago doctors and nurses from the hospital just up the street from our store kept asking us for the same thing, a diamond ring that was beautiful, feminine, and comfortable to wear.
 They said prong-set rings were too high and that the prongs would catch and tear their medical gloves.
-They wanted a ring that fit their lifestyle.
+They wanted a ring that fit their demanding job.

 The result has become a collection of low-profile, bezel-set diamond rings made for everyday wear, active lifestyles, comfort, and peace of mind.

 Over the years new designs have emerged, but the basics remain the same:

 - Set the diamonds low, close to the finger.

 - Protect and secure in a smooth halo rim of metal.